 A quieter day today, the only thing we did was go and meet on of P’s friends from school to play badminton and go to the park.
 Karate lesson tonight too.

 This morning we had a go at baking a Madeira cake.
 The girls weighed out the ingredients and did the mixing.

 E decided that she was going to make her own board game.
 She created some interesting pieces using pipe cleaners, came up with a concept and started the board.
 It’s a work in progress, but looking good so far.
 I was going to take a photo of the pieces but she’s hidden them!
 Whilst she was doing that P was making a picture of E, for E. Pipe cleaners are a huge hit with both of them at the moment!

 In the afternoon, the girls went out into the garden.
 They decided they wanted to clear out the greenhouse, and then they were planting some seeds.
 When they got too cold, they came in and played together on their Kindle Fire tablets.
 A much busier day for them both than if we were having a traditional half term holiday.

 The girls were booked into a home education session at The Jungle Hut over near Solihull today.
 I’m part of a Facebook group that books various outings and activities (like our visit to the Lord Mayor of Birmingham) which is great for being able to do things like this with other home educated children.

 We had a forest school session today.
-I’ll write a longer post about it later but I’d asked a local company if they did sessions for home educated children.
+I’d asked a local company if they did sessions for home educated children.
 They didn’t and so today’s session was put on as a trial.

 Other activities they girls had a go included playing in the mud kitchen (always a favourite), sawing bits of wood, making things with pipe cleaners and playing on the swings.